-It’s no doubt that Arctic produces very good CPU coolers and I have recommended their F12 fans in my best PC fans article because they are cheap and get the job done.
-But there are a few things that I can definitely point out in which it made the new BioniX F120 fans better.
+There’s no doubt that Arctic produces very good CPU coolers and I have recommended their F12 fans in my best PC fans article because they are cheap and get the job done.
+But there are a few things that I can definitely point out which made the new BioniX F120 fans better.

 Arctic recently sent me their new fans to review them, so I am thankful to them for letting me have hands on them before most of the buyers can so that I can give my opinion if you should get these fans for your PC or not.

 These fans are currently present in two sizes: 120mm and 140mm.
 Both have the same design but a difference in performance.
-There are 4 colours in which you can buy them right now: Red, Green, Yellow and White.
+There are 4 colors in which you can buy them right now: Red, Green, Yellow, and White.

-If you can see from the front side, the box states that it has 10 years of limited warranty.
-I haven’t seen this much of warranty with any fan till now.
+As you can see from the front side, the box states that it has 10 years of limited warranty.
+I haven’t seen this much of a warranty with any fan till now.
 I am sure Arctic is sure about the reliability of the BioniX fans and that’s why they have increased the warranty for a very long period.
-Although it’s impossible to test the reliability of any product but I think when the company is giving it as their official spec, then this is a huge pro.
+Although it’s impossible to test the reliability of any product, I think when the company is giving it as their official spec, then this is a huge pro.

 The fan looks very good with the yellow accents with an Arctic Logo in the middle.
-Almost every fan has LOGO in the middle except Noctua but what you can see from the above pics that the fan has fixed colour combinations and there is no RGB version of this fan right now.
-If you are building a PC with a particular colour theme in your mind, then you can have 4 colour options for this which I think are the most common colours.
-But once you use particular coloured BioniX fans, then you will have to stick with it or change the fans altogether to change the colour theme.
-A PRO for those who want a fixed colour and a CON for those who like to change the colours on a day to day basis.
+Almost every fan has LOGO in the middle except Noctua but what you can see from the above pics is that the fan has fixed color combinations and there is no RGB version of this fan right now.
+If you are building a PC with a particular color theme in your mind, then you can have 4 color options for this which I think are the most common colors.

-The fan blades are something which is the second most important thing in a fan after it’s bearing.
+The fan blades are something that is the second most important thing in a fan after its bearing.
 As it uses a fluid dynamic bearing, the bearing must provide less friction to the fans and help in achieving low noise which we will see in the real test soon.

 The blades are also flexible in Corsair AF120 and even in most of the fans that I own.
 This in one case a Pro and a Con.
 As for a hard blade, the airflow is better and a higher speed can be achieved but at the same time, they are more brittle than flexible plastic blades which do not break easily but don’t provide as good performance as a hard blade fan can.